Stanisław Kopera

-Stanisław Kopera (born 2 November 1927) is a retired politician and factory worker.
+Stanisław Kopera (/pl/; born 2 November 1927) is a retired politician and factory worker.
 He was a member of the Sejm of Poland from 1980 to 1985, and belonged to the Polish United Workers' Party.

 Biography

 Stanisław Kopera was born on 2 November 1927 in Dzielna, a village now located in the Łódź Voivodeship, Poland.
 He had graduated a primary school, and worked in the Gerlach factory in Drzewica.
 There, he was a member of the executive board of the Company Committee of the Polish United Workers' Party.
 On its mandate, he was a member of the Sejm of Poland from 1980 to 1985, representing the constituency of Radom.
 He was a member of the Commission of Administration, Land Economy and Environmental Protection, and the Commission of Work and Social Matters.